History of smoking: Early usages

-After Europeans arrived in the Americas in the late 15th century tobacco smoking as a recreational activity became widespread.
+After Europeans arrived in the Americas in the late 15th century, tobacco smoking as a recreational activity became widespread.
 At the banquets of Aztec nobles, the meal would commence by passing out fragrant flowers and smoking tubes for the dinner guests.
-At the end of the feast, which would last all night, the remaining flowers, smoking tubes, and food would be given as a kind of alms to old and poor people who had been invited to witness the social occasion, or it would be rewarded to the servants.
+At the end of the feast, which would last all night, the remaining flowers, smoking tubes, and food would be given as a kind of alms to old and poor people who had been invited to witness the social occasion, or would be given as a reward to the servants.

-Four baked clay, non-Arab produced pipes were found at the Iron Age Sebanzi Hill site in the Lochinvar National Park, Zambia.
+Four baked-clay, non-Arab produced pipes were found at the Iron Age Sebanzi Hill site in the Lochinvar National Park, Zambia.
 Radiocarbon dating, along with related pottery, on the two oldest specimens indicates they were in use around the 10th to 12th century CE.
-The pipes have not been chemically analyzed, it has been argued they were used for smoking cannabis because they predate the introduction of tobacco.
-North of Zambia in Ethiopia, the remains of two ceramic waterpipe bowls were recovered from Lalibela Cave and dated to 640–500 BP.
+The pipes have not been chemically analyzed; it has been argued they were used for smoking cannabis because they predate the introduction of tobacco.
+North of Zambia, in Ethiopia, the remains of two ceramic waterpipe bowls were recovered from Lalibela Cave and dated to 640–500 BP.
 Both contained trace amounts of THC according to modified thin-layer chromatography.
 These reports are controversial because these dates predate the exploration of the New World by Spain and the supposed first introduction of tobacco, pipes, and smoking from the New World into Eurasia.